clement2026/etcd-perf/pr-18459/Detail.md

 The archive containing .csv files and the script: [etcd-benchmark-20240817-06-00-29.zip](https://github.com/user-attachments/files/16644019/etcd-benchmark-20240817-06-00-29.zip)

-The benchmark was run on a self-hosted cloud VM with:
+The benchmark was run on a cloud VM with:
 * 16GB RAM
 * 8 vCPUs
 * 150GB NVMe SSD